httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The resource is specified by the effective request URI and any `validator` contained in the message.

-See {{post-not-request-uri}} for an example of how digest relates to header fields such as Content-Location (see [RFC7231] Section 3.1.4.2) while a comprehensive set of examples showing the impacts of representation metadata, payload transformations and HTTP methods on digest is provided in {{examples-solicited}} and {{examples-unsolicited}}.
+The relationship between Content-Location (see [RFC7231] Section 3.1.4.2) and Digest is demonstrated in {{post-not-request-uri}}.
+A comprehensive set of examples showing the impacts of representation metadata, payload transformations and HTTP methods on digest is provided in {{examples-unsolicited}} and {{examples-solicited}}.

 A Digest header field MAY contain multiple representation-data-digest values.
 This could be useful for responses expected to reside in caches shared by users with different browsers, for example.

 A recipient MAY ignore any or all of the representation-data-digests in a Digest header field.
-This allows the recipient to chose which digest-algorithm(s) to use for validation instead of verifying every received representation-data-digest.
+This allows the recipient to choose which digest-algorithm(s) to use for validation instead of verifying every received representation-data-digest.